 What if I do not spend or cash my patronage dividend?

 During years when the co-op distributes patronage dividends, the co-op encourages you to redeem your refund!
-Owners must cash dividend checks, use store credits, or donate the dividend before the deadline indicated on the notification letter.
+Members must cash dividend checks, use store credits, or donate the dividend before the deadline indicated on the notification letter.
 The dividend is no longer available to you after that date.
-Unredeemed patronage dividends may escheat to the co-op's general operating fund under California Cooperative Law.
+Unredeemed patronage dividends may escheat to the co-op’s general operating fund under California Cooperative Law.

 Can I donate my patronage dividend?

-Donate your refund to our Cooperative Community Fund (CCF).
+Absolutely.
+You can donate your refund to our Cooperative Community Fund (CCF).
 The CCF is an endowment fund established by Twin Pines Cooperative Foundation and a group of cooperatives, to enable community giving.
 The fund interest earned each year on the principal is donated to non-profits and cooperatives in our community

 Are patronage refunds considered taxable income?

-Your Patronage Refund is not considered taxable income if your purchases were for personal/household consumption.
+Your patronage refund is not considered taxable income if your purchases were for personal/household consumption.